Border Patrol agents have seized thousands of fake covid vaccine cards destined for locations across the U.S.

 Making or buying a counterfeit card violates federal laws against the unauthorized use of an official government agency’s seal, which can result in a fine and up to five years in prison, according to the FBI.

-As the number of coronavirus cases has swelled again with the spread of variants like delta, many places have begun asking people to present proof of vaccination to enter public spaces where social distancing is difficult.
+As the number of coronavirus cases has swelled again with the spread of variants such as delta, many places have begun asking people to present proof of vaccination to enter public spaces where social distancing is difficult.
 Chicago’s large, outdoor music festival Lollapalooza required concertgoers to show vaccine cards or negative coronavirus tests.
-San Francisco bars have ordered patrons to show proof of the vaccine.
-And New York City mandated vaccines to dine indoors and enter the gym.
+San Francisco bars have ordered patrons to show proof of vaccination.
+And New York City mandated vaccines to dine indoors and enter gyms.

 Despite the law barring impostor cards and the heightened risk of infection for the unvaccinated population, some people have sought ways around inoculation requirements.